WebAssembly/wide-arithmetic/proposals/128-bit-arithmetic/Overview.md

 The `i32` result would be defined as either 0 or 1 indicating whether an overflow happened during the operation.
 The `*_add_with_carry_*` variant would additionally take a third parameter which is an overflow flag from a previous instruction.
-To match what hardware has this would need to be defined as either 0 or nonzero (note that this is subtly different from the result of `*_add_overflow_*`).
+From a hardware perspective this value should be `i1`, but that type isn't available to WebAssembly.
+Additionally the instruction must be defined for all possible values, so `add_with_carry_*` would likely define its input as 0-or-nonzero to indicate whether an extra 1 is being added.

 An example of using these instructions to implement 128-bit addition would be: